keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   message: "hello world"
 status:
    # status attributes as defined in the CRD
+   # NOTE: these are added/updated after the `timeout` duration and log `message`
   expired: true
   logged: true
 ```

+By design, our operator will add/update the status attributes after the `timeout` duration has been reached and a `message` has been logged.

 #### Act/Reconcile Phase